roysupriya/Problem-Solving/README.md

 # Hackerrank-Problems
-Warm up problem solvings on hackerrank
+Solutions for warm-up problem solvings on hackerrank.